ShreyaR13/RetailIndustry/README.md

 # RetailIndustry
-API for the Retail Industry, having the data of retail products
+FastAPI for the Retail Industry, having the data of retail products

-The API will have the ability to:
+This API will have the ability to:

 - Add data to a database
 - Update the existing data